Dir: Joss Whedon

 While the action in Avengers Assemble is not especially groundbreaking, or even notably brilliant, in terms of its choreography, there is much to recommend it, and to show that Whedon has become a very capable action director and (along with Jeffrey Ford and Lisa Lassek) editor.
 Each character has their own identity, their own signature within the action - the most extreme examples being the contrast between Hawkeye's absolute precision and Hulk's whirling dervish of destruction - so you're always clear about who is doing what.
 Whedon also manages to connect the series of mini-battles together, and bring them into the same arena without us wondering where people are in relation to one another, or how that character suddenly got over there.
 It's so simple in concept, but so seldom delivered now, and getting this one thing right adds so much satisfaction to the film's last half hour.

 There are a few chinks in Avengers Assemble's armour; a slow start, a couple of characters who don't work as brilliantly as the others, and one really duff performance, but overall, most of that ceases to matter because what we have here is a truly satisfying summer blockbuster with a great villain, a strong screenplay and involving, exciting and entertaining action.
 By the end, Whedon has earned every one of his hero shots.
-On the whole, it's been a while since a superhero movie has worked this well, and it may be Marvel's best since Spider-Man 2.
+On the whole, it's been a while since a superhero movie has worked this well.